AlexandreMahdhaoui/Graph-SQL-model-parser/README.md

 NB: From `nodes` and `edges` graph theory's keywords, I've guessed the task might be part of a Graph Query backend engine.
-I designed this API to be integrable in a whole graph query environment.

 ___